Back to BlogTrade Licenses

 The True Cost of a Lapsed Trade Licence

-A lapsed trade licence in the UAE is not just an administrative inconvenience — it can freeze a company's bank accounts, invalidate all its commercial contracts, and result in fines of AED 250–5,000 per month depending on the emirate and licensing authority.
+A lapsed trade licence in the UAE is not just an administrative inconvenience — it can freeze a company's bank accounts, invalidate all its commercial contracts, and trigger penalties that vary by authority.
+In mainland Dubai (DED), late renewal typically starts at AED 250 and rises by approximately AED 250 per month of delay, with operating-on-an-expired-licence penalties reaching AED 5,000+.
+Free zones use their own tariff bands — DMCC, for example, charges AED 2,500+ for days 31–60 of late renewal and AED 5,000+ for days 61–90 — so the exact exposure depends entirely on the licensing authority.
 For clients who discover their licence has lapsed during a critical business period, the disruption can be severe.

 For PRO firms, a client's lapsed licence is also a reputation risk.
 Prevention is always better than cure.